azouzi77/RPI_TFTP/README.md

         getAck() must call IsCritical() on receiving error instead of ack message getData() must call IsCritical() on receiving error instead of data message

-    if the error is critical the function IsCritical() will return -1 and then we will print the error message, close the connection and exit program.
+    If the error is critical the function IsCritical() will return -1 and then we will print the error message, close the connection and exit program.

     On server side: